semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 For an example of a good rule message, see: [this rule for Django's mark_safe](https://semgrep.dev/r?q=python.django.security.audit.avoid-mark-safe.avoid-mark-safe).

 Use the YAML multiline string operator `>-`.
-Write the rule message as just one long line or multiple lines, they are interpreted as one line.
+This operator enables you to write the rule message as one long line or multiple lines.
+Whichever way you choose, all will be interpreted as one line.
 This presents the best-looking rule message on the command-line.

 ```yaml
 message: >-